 What services does SAI offer?

 At SAI, we pride ourselves on our personalized service, and are delighted to work with faculty, staff and students to create unforgettable study abroad experiences.
-Faculty and staff have the benefit of direct contact with experienced SAI University Relations staff members who can offer an array of services to help study abroad offices discuss our programs.
-For information please see University Services.
+Faculty and staff have the benefit of direct contact with experienced SAI Academic Relations staff members who can offer an array of services to help study abroad offices discuss our programs.
+For information please see Academic Services.

 What housing does SAI offer students?